 - Hyperopia: also known as farsighted, in which the child can see objects well in the distance, such as a blackboard, but have problems seeing objects up close

-- Astigmatism: a vision condition which causes fuzzy, blurry vision
+- Astigmatism: a vision condition that causes fuzzy, blurry vision

 - Amblyopia: also known as “lazy eye,” this condition is best treated while the child is still young, and their visual system is in development

-- Strabismus: also known as cross-eyes, where a child’s eyes are misaligned
+- Strabismus: also known as crossed eyes, where a child’s eyes are misaligned

 - Convergence insufficiency: an inability to maintain eye alignment when looking at objects